Nested Sampling Methods: Introduction to Nested Sampling

 \paragraph*{Shrinkage}

-Consider that each point represents $1/N$ of the total volume.
-We remove the live point with the lowest likelihood, $L_{1}$, which becomes the first dead point.
-This reduces the volume by a factor of approximately $\delta V=1/N$.
-Three estimators of the removed volume are commonly considered: Considering that the samples split the volume in a uniformly sampled fashion, the volume $\delta V$ of the most removed shell, $L>L_{\mathrm{min}}$, is a random variable drawn from a $\mathrm{Beta}(1,N)$ distribution.
+Remove the live point with the lowest likelihood, $L_{1}$ (the worst fit), which becomes the first dead point.
+Considering that each point represents $1/N$ of the total volume, this reduces the volume by a factor of approximately $\delta V=1/N$.
+Three more estimators of the removed volume are common: Considering that the samples split the volume in a uniformly sampled fashion by the sampled $L$ thresholds, the volume $\delta V$ of the removed shell, $L>L_{\mathrm{min}}$, is a random variable drawn from a $\mathrm{Beta}(1,N)$ distribution.
 This distribution can be randomly sampled, or the geometric mean $\delta V=1-\exp\left(-\frac{1}{N}\right)$ and arithmetic mean $\delta V=\frac{1}{N+1}$ considered as estimators.
 This is discussed further in §\ref{subsec:Estimators-and-convergence}.
 For all but the smallest $N$, the discrepancy between these estimators is negligible in practice.
 For pedagogical simplicity, $\delta V=\frac{1}{N}$ is adopted in this work.
 With one point removed, the remaining volume is $V=1-\frac{1}{N}$, i.e., the volume shrank by the factor $(N-1)/N$.

 \paragraph*{Likelihood-restricted prior sampling (LRPS)}